Funding Allocation Summary: $1,298,000,000

 - Construction improvements to public spaces (plazas, town squares), cultural and art installations, and recreational areas and amenities;

-- Actions that would clear and demolish unoccupied substandard structures that do not duplicate activities conducted under the FEMA Private Property Debris Removal;
+- Actions that would clear and demolish unoccupied substandard structures that do not duplicate activities conducted under the FEMA Private Property Debris Removal (PPDR);

-- Implementing a wide range of “Re-Green” initiatives such as using green infrastructure in projects and incorporating green installations and standards.
+- Implementing a wide range of “RE-Green” initiatives such as using green best practice in infrastructure projects and promoting a positive restorative and protective effect on the natural infrastructure;

-- Reforestation and natural resource recovery efforts that may be undertaken via non-profit entities, in addition to waste re-purposing and reduction initiatives that use green strategies;
+- Reforestation and natural resource recovery efforts that may be undertaken via non-profit entities such as “Para la Naturaleza”, in addition to waste re-purposing and reduction initiatives that use “green initiative strategies”;

-- Activities that consider a holistic, multi-benefit approach to downtown areas, including co-location with transit-oriented development (TOD), increasing the walkability and use of non-motorized transit, (bike lanes) and other modes that support commercial districts; and,
+- Activities that consider a holistic, multi-benefit approach to downtown area, including co-location with transit-oriented development (TOD), tranfer of development rights (TDR) to increase commercial core density thereby preserving open space, increasing the walkability and use of non-motorized transit (bike lanes), and other modes that improve commercial districts;

-- Activities involving strategic investments in growth nodes that lead to the redevelopment of urban areas that supports the University of Puerto Rico (UPR) Rio Piedras and Mayagüez campus populations.
+- Activities involving strategic investments in growth nodes that lead to the redevelopment of urban areas that support the UPR Rio Piedras and Mayagüez campuses

 - Unit of General Local Government (Municipal Governments);